 Caladesi Island is a state park located in Florida on the Gulf of Mexico right across from St. Joseph Sound on the west side of Dunedin Florida, which is north of Clearwater Beach.

-Caladesi Island can be accessed by ferry which of course isn’t free, or even by private boat, or from the dock on Honeymoon Island, which is mainly used by tourists of the Dunedin area.
+Caladesi Island can be accessed by ferry (not free, unfortunately), by private boat, or from the dock on Honeymoon Island, which is mainly used by tourists of the Dunedin area.

 Need an alternate route?
 The park can be reached by walking via the Clearwater Beach from the south side.

 Clearwater isn’t its own island, but does share its geography with Clearwater Beach.